 We have lines of credits with financial institutions secured by certain of our assets as well as an uncommitted line of credit from an affiliate of Blackstone and we may seek to obtain additional lines of credit in an effort to provide for a ready source of liquidity for any business purpose, including to fund repurchases of shares of our common stock in the event that repurchase requests exceed our operating cash flow and/or net proceeds from our continuous offering.
 There can be no assurances that we will be able to borrow under or maintain our existing lines of credit or obtain additional lines of credit on financially reasonable terms.
 In addition, we may not be able to obtain lines of credit of an appropriate size for our business.
 If we borrow under a line of credit to fund repurchases of shares of our common stock, our financial leverage will increase and may exceed our target leverage ratio.
 Our leverage may remain at the higher level until we receive additional net proceeds from our continuous offering or generate sufficient operating cash flow or proceeds from asset sales to repay outstanding indebtedness.
-In connection with a line of credit of the benefit of Other Blackstone Accounts which may invest alongside us in one or more investments.
+In connection with a line of credit, distributions may be subordinated to payments required in connection with any indebtedness contemplated thereby.
+We may utilize a line of credit for the benefit of Other Blackstone Accounts which may invest alongside us in one or more investments.
 In such circumstances, we generally intend to disclose such arrangements as part of our reporting and enter into arrangements to cause any Other Blackstone Accounts to bear (or reimburse us for) their pro rata share of any costs and expenses (including interest payments) allocable to such extensions of credit.